-Line Numbers Line Newbors consist of 12 characters, which identify a unique location in the delabase for each link.
-The first 6 of 8 digits conform to the Construction Specifications incutties Materiammat?

-ADSI.
-The remainder of the digits are a first the traditions in order to arrange items in understandable groups of similar tasks.
-Line numbers are consistent across of our or publications, a pain remarber in any of our products will always refer to the same item of work.
+Line Numbers Line Networks consist of 2 characters, which identify a unique location in the Construction Specifications instatute Materianna's 2005.
+The resenside of degists are a further tradition in order to arrange means in understandable groups of similar tasks.
+Line numbers are consistent across all or and philditors, as all in number in any our products will always refer to the same item of work.